-Did you that in addition to the great water recreation available, Lake Oroville also has miles of hiking trails around its shores?
+Did you know that in addition to the great water recreation available, Lake Oroville also has miles of hiking trails around its shores?
 As part of the California State Parks system, you'll find a variety of easy and moderate hikes around or near the lake, perfect for getting a new perspective on the area.

 As you read about the different routes, here are some handy definitions, from All Trails, to keep in mind: